Biosystems-Analytics-Lab/shellcast/README.md

 ## 3. Documentation Overview

-Instructions explaining how to perform a variety of tasks can be found in the following documents in the `doc` directory [here](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/tree/master/docs).
+Instructions explaining how to perform a variety of tasks can be found in the following documents in the `docs` directory [here](/docs/).

 - [docs/ANALYSIS.md](/docs/ANALYSIS.md) explains the various analysis scripts and how to set up the analysis cron job on a virtual computing lab image.
 - [docs/CITATION.md](/docs/CITATION.md) explains how to cite and give attribution to ShellCast source code.